jamieeeeeeeeeeeeeeee/File-Grabbing/README.md

 I wanted a way to host ~~malicious~~ files without actually hosting them.

 ## Proof of concept ##
 In my proof of concept the compression percentage is only 64%.
 I'm hoping with a more optimal superfile that this can be made a lot better.
 Another way of making it small is encoding the chunk file differently.
 Currently the file is a memory bin of (4 byte int | 2 byte int) pairs.
-Using hexadecimal and a safer .txt format this could be made a lot smaller.